Phytonutrient Foods Chart

 Fruits and vegetables are rich sources of phytonutrients, along with whole grains, legumes, herbs, spices, nuts, seeds, and teas.
 Phytonutrients in food come in all different colors—green, yellow-orange, red, blue-purple, and white.
 To promote good health, it is important to eat fruits and vegetables of varied color each day.
 Aiming for one to two of each color per day is a healthy goal to strive for!
 While darker-colored plants are generally higher in phytonutrients, fruits and veggies from the white family do have potent contributions to make.

-Starting with color is the first basic step to make when developing a healthy way of eating for everyone.
+Here at Richmond Integrative & Functional Medicine, we believe that starting with color is the first basic step to make when developing a healthy way of eating for everyone.
 It is foundational to all food plans within functional medicine, as plants are good medicine for chronic disease prevention and treatment.